Supplement Clarity

 1 The study only included one person

-Generally the more people in a clinical investigation the better.
+Generally, the more people in a clinical investigation, the better.
 Because the study only had 1 person, this is a weakness.
-The head researcher of this study is listed as Abdulfatah Adekunle Onifade (AA Onifade) of the College of Medicine, University of Ibadan, Nigeria.
+The head researcher of this study is Abdulfatah Adekunle Onifade (AA Onifade) of the College of Medicine, University of Ibadan, Nigeria.
 I reached out to this college but could not locate him.

 2 No Placebo Group